AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 ## sFTP

 Adobe Commerce on cloud infrastructure supports accessing your environments using sFTP (secure FTP) with SSH authentication.
 Use a client that supports SSH key authentication for sFTP and use your public SSH key.
 Your public SSH key must be added to the target environment.
-For Starter environments and Pro integration environments, you can [add it through the Cloud Console](#add-your-ssh-key-using-the-project-web-interface).
+For Starter environments and Pro integration environments, you can [add it through the [!DNL Cloud Console]](#add-your-ssh-key-using-the-project-web-interface).

 Read-only sFTP connections are _not_ supported; sFTP access is provided with _write_ permission by default.